Montreal Citizens' Movement: The Doré administration and its accomplishments

 Drapeau retired in 1986.
 By this time, his Civic Party was seen as tired and complacent after 26 years in power.
 Additionally, Drapeau didn't have a clear successor.
 The MCM took full advantage, and seized control of the city at the 1986 elections in a comprehensive victory.
-Doré was handily elected as mayor, while the RCM took 55 seats on council.
+Doré was handily elected as mayor by a nearly 3-to-1 margin, while the RCM took 55 seats on council.

 The MCM Executive Committee consisted of Michael Fainstat, Chairman, Robert Perreault, Vice-Chairman; John Gardiner, 42, who oversaw housing and city planning; Kathleen Verdon, who was in charge of culture, tourism and relations with cultural communities; Jacqueline Bordeleau, who was responsible for public works and fire prevention; and Lea Cousineau, who was in charge of recreation, social affairs, health and the status of women.

 The party was devastated when longstanding members and sitting city councillors Pierre-Yves Melancon, Sam Boskey, Marvin Rotrand, and Pierre Goyer quit the party, accusing Doré of cozying up to powerful interests and betraying the MCM notion of reform.
 (They would later found the Democratic Coalition of Montreal (Coalition démocratique de Montréal).
 Doré had lost also much anglophone support by encouraging the enforcement of the controversial anti-English sign law Bill 178, and by renaming Dorchester Boulevard to Boulevard René-Lévesque.
 As well, the Overdale scandal - involving the demolition on an entire inner-city block and the expulsion of its low-income tenants - and tax hikes on businesses, as well as a poor financial climate, would erode support for the MCM.

 In 1990, Doré and his team would be re-elected with a reduced majority.
 Four more MCM councillors quit during this sitting.

 The Doré administration is credited with: